Adut Bulgak

-Adut Bulgak (born December 20, 1992) is a South Sudanese-Canadian former professional basketball player in the Women's National Basketball Association (WNBA) and South Sudan women's national basketball team.
-She was drafted in 2016 to the New York Liberty.
+Adut Bulgak (born December 20, 1992) is a South Sudanese-Canadian former professional basketball player for the Jacksonville Waves and South Sudan women's national basketball team.
+She was drafted in 2016 to the New York Liberty of the Women's National Basketball Association (WNBA).
 Bulgak played JUCO ball at Trinity Valley Community College.

 She has played in Spain, France, Israel, South Korea, Mexico, Russia and USA.